 Meiji Holdings operates in line with all the principles of the Corporate Governance Code.
-We disclosed our actions for all the principles in line with the requirements stated in the code prior to its revision in June 2018.
+We disclosed our actions for all the principles in line with the requirements stated in the code of its revision in June 2018.

 Corporate Governance System